RCA 10.1" WiFi Digital Picture Frame Review Verdict

 FAQ

-Can the RCA 10.1" WiFi Digital Picture Frame play videos?
+Q: Does the RCA 10.1" WiFi Digital Picture Frame work without WiFi?